seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

      *	Client engagement (_collect feedback and develop trust among citizen for use of data_)

 ## Mandate
+Our mandate is to envision the role of ESDC in the fast changing landscape of social behaviour and needs, and drive human-centric service delivery through transformational technology and innovation

 -	(POLICY) Providing oversight and guidance on governance processes for IT projects/initiatives
 -	(STRATEGY) Innovating service delivery and providing future direction/vision to ESDC digital services
 -	(STRATEGY & PRIORITY) Direct research strategy and developmental efforts for DevOps